Quarkonium spectra with magnetically induced anisotropic confinement: Acknowledgments

-\textit{Acknowledgments.} A. J. A. was supported by the JAEA Postdoctoral Fellowship Program, and partially by the RCNP Collaboration Research Network Program under Project No. COREnet 057, as well as by the PUTI Q1 Grant from the University of Indonesia under Contract No. PKS-206/UN2.RST/HKP.05.00/2025.
-This work was supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI (Grant No. JP24K07034).
+A. J. A. was supported by the JAEA Postdoctoral Fellowship Program, and partially by the RCNP Collaboration Research Network Program under Project No. COREnet 057, as well as by the PUTI Q1 Grant from the University of Indonesia under Contract No. PKS-206/UN2.RST/HKP.05.00/2025.
+This work was supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI (Grant No. JP24K07034 for K. S.) and (Grant No. JP26K17163 for A.J.A.).